 Through regular phone support, scheduled in advance, care partners report an increased ability to handle the ups and downs of the everyday caregiving.

 Eligibility Requirements: Must live in Ottawa, Kent, Ionia, Montcalm, Mecosta or Osceola Counties.
 Must be 60 years of age or older OR persons caring for a person who is age 60 or older.

 This program is provided through a grant from the Area Agency on Aging of Western Michigan.

 For additional information, please contact the Grand Rapids Office at (616) 459-4558.

 Free workshops are now being offered.
 Each workshop is a recreational program specifically designed for individuals in the early stages of Alzheimer's disease or related dementia.
-Each workshop meets four times and offers activities designed to promote physical, social and cognitive well-being.
-Please call 1-800-272-3900 to learn more or to sign up today.
-Brochure
+The activities are designed to promote physical, social and cognitive well-being.
+Visit the Support Groups page to learn more about our early-stage.

 Keeping your brain active and engaged increases its vitality and builds reserves of brain cells and connections at all stages of dementia.
 However, as abilities change, it can be hard to think of activities that are fun and just the right amount of challenging.
 That’s where we come in.
 Visit us here and read weekly posts on activities specifically designed for those with memory loss and their care partners.

 The Alzheimer’s Association message boards and chat rooms provide an online community for persons with Alzheimer's, caregivers and care providers.
 Our message boards have thousands of registered members from around the United States and thousands more who refer to the stories and information that is available 24 hours a day.